brilliantlabsAR/frame-codebase/README.md

 ## FPGA

 For quickly getting up and running, the accelerators which run on the FPGA are already pre-built and bundled within this repo.
-If you wish to modify the FPGA RTL, you will need to rebuild the `frame_fpga.h` file which contains the entire FPGA application.
+If you wish to modify the FPGA RTL, you will need to rebuild the `fpga_application.h` file which contains the entire FPGA application.

 1. Ensure you have the [Yosys](https://github.com/YosysHQ/yosys) installed.